Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 | Developers using AI tools daily | 51% | Stack Overflow Developer Survey | 2025 |

-Remote developers get roughly 22% more deep focus time than in-office counterparts (22.75 vs. 18.6 hours per week).
+Remote workers get roughly 22% more focused time than in-office counterparts (22.75 vs. 18.6 hours per week, per Hubstaff’s tracking data).
 But even remote workers lose more than half their day to shallow work and interruption recovery.
-(Note: several figures in this section come from Speakwise, which aggregates industry data rather than conducting primary research.
-Treat these as directional estimates, not precise measurements.)
+(Note: the focus-time and interruption figures here come from productivity-tool vendors (Reclaim.ai, RescueTime, Hubstaff) analyzing their own users, who are knowledge workers broadly rather than developers specifically.
+Treat them as directional, not precise.)

 AI tool adoption adds complexity.
 The 2025 Stack Overflow Developer Survey found that 51% of professional developers now use AI tools daily, and 70% of agent users report reduced task time.
 But 66% cite “almost-right AI solutions” as their top frustration, and 45% say debugging AI-generated code takes more time than writing it themselves.
 Either way, protecting 2 to 4 hours of uninterrupted focus is still one of the highest-leverage habits a developer can build.
 That’s the whole case for a real deep work habit.